GLOBAL MARKETS-Weak China trade data hits equities, U.S. dollar

 By Herbert Lash

-NEW YORK, Oct 13 (Reuters) - Global equity markets slumped to a three-month low on Thursday after disappointing Chinese trade data renewed concerns about the world's second-largest economy, but rebounding oil prices and the dollar's market role led U.S. stocks to pare losses.
+NEW YORK, Oct 13 (Reuters) - Global equity markets slumped to a three-month low on Thursday while the dollar and benchmark sovereign bond yields slipped, after a sharp decline in Chinese exports revived concerns about the health of the world's second-largest economy.

-Stocks on Wall Street fell almost 1 percent and in Europe a bit more at their lows, following data that showed Chinese imports in dollar terms had contracted and exports dropped by a sharper-than-expected 10 percent.
+Stocks on Wall Street fell almost 1 percent, and in Europe a bit more, following data that showed Chinese imports in dollar terms were back in contraction territory and exports dropped by a sharper-than-expected 10 percent.

-The unexpected trade figures pointed to weaker Chinese demand both at home and aboard while deepening concerns over the latest depreciation in China's yuan currency, which hit a fresh six-year low against a firming U.S. dollar.
+The disappointing trade figures pointed to weaker demand both at home and aboard while deepening concerns over the latest depreciation in China's yuan currency, which hit a fresh six-year low against a firming U.S. dollar.

 "If the Chinese economy is struggling it is a problem for the global economy and you're seeing that reflected in the capital markets, whether it be the strength in the dollar or the volatility in equities," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.